 Benjamin Smith

-P. Benjamin Smith, MBA, is an enrolled member of the Navajo Nation and the Director Office of Tribal Self-Governance (OTSG) for IHS.
-IHS is an agency within the U.S. Department of Health and Human Services and the principal federal health care provider and health advocate for American Indians and Alaska Natives.
-As the Director of the OTSG, Mr. Smith oversees all aspects of the administration of the Tribal Self-Governance Program authorized by Title V of the Indian Self-Determination and Education Assistance Act.
-This includes determining eligibility for participation in the IHS Tribal Self-Governance Program, providing information, technical assistance, and policy coordination in support of IHS tribal self-governance activities.
-The OTSG provides policy analysis and development support to tribal governments and the Director in the evolving area of self-governance and tribal/federal government relationships.
-Mr. Smith provides oversight to ensure the IHS meets its requirement for tribal consultation and carries out a wide range of agency functions critical to the working partnership between the IHS and the 566 federally-recognized tribes.
-Prior to his federal service, Mr. Smith worked as a self-governance specialist for the Choctaw Nation of Oklahoma performing research, advisory services, and consultation on health programs with national, state, and local health departments.
+P. Benjamin Smith, MBA, is an enrolled member of the Navajo Nation and the Director Office of Tribal Self-Governance (OTSG) for Indian Health Service (IHS), U.S. Department of Health and Human Services; the principal federal health care provider and health advocate for American Indians and Alaska Natives.
+Mr. Smith oversees all aspects of the administration of the Tribal Self-Governance Program and oversight to ensure the IHS meets its requirement for tribal consultation, and carries out a wide range of agency functions critical to the working partnership between the IHS and the 566 federally-recognized tribes.
 Mr. Smith has received several IHS National Director’s Awards for his contributions to tribal consultation activities, IHS strategic plan updates and the agency lead negotiators curriculum.
 He has also received numerous IHS Superior Support Service awards for his involvement on IHS/tribal workgroups and special projects.
-In 2003, American University conferred Mr. Smith a Lou Torres Graduate Fellowship to promote American Indian and Alaska Native (AI/AN) involvement in international affairs.
-At the same time, he assisted in building, promoting, and honoring self-sustaining AI/AN communities through educational assistance.
 Mr. Smith received his Master of Business Administration degree from George Washington University, a Master of Arts degree in International Peace and Conflict Resolution from American University, and a Bachelor of Arts degree from Brigham Young University.
 He is also one of the Navajo Nation’s Chief Manuelito Scholars.

 Kristi Martinsen